scholtysek-software/training-diary/README.md

-# training-diary-api
+# Training Diary
-Training diary API for saving information about your progress
+Application for saving information about your challenges and monitor progress.